HU90m/TeamOptimisationWithRL/experiments/06_memory/README.md

-# Experiment 06: Effect of learning rate on agent with binary memory
+# Experiment 06: Effect of learning rate and memory size on agent with binary memory

 - learning rates of 0.05, 0.01, 0.005, 0.001